 The use of Google Classroom has greatly accelerated the use of blended learning which was already one of key aims for development.
 All students are now confident with the use of Classroom and therefore take a lot more responsibility for the organisation and development of their work.
 Through Drive, there are also greatly enhanced opportunities for collaboration and quality feedback on work.

 In order to track student progress and ensure that the curriculum is adapted as necessary to support them individually, the school uses GL Progress Tests each year for English, Maths and Science and the MOE assessment for Social Studies.
 For Arabic the children take the IBT tests.
-DePS also do CAT4 testing for all students from Y2 upwards.
+DePS also does CAT4 testing for all students from Year 2 upwards.
 Children also complete PASS questionnaires to check their wellbeing.

 DePS also offers varied opportunities for students to discover their passion and uncover their hidden talents, through its Enrichment programme.
 After School Clubs offer activities such as karate, ballet, hip hop, zumba, yoga, gymnastics, soccer, basketball, football, netball, badminton, creative arts, music, debate, public speaking, robotics and coding.
 The school also - under normal circumstances offers a good range of educational field trips.